 The three parts are:

-- Generators that produce graphs to work with — De Bruijn graphs and tries built from sequences, reverse-deterministic graphs built from multiple sequence alignments, and random graphs (including tunable “d-NFA” graphs) where you control the number of nodes, the edges, the alphabet size, and the branching.
+Generators that produce graphs to work with — De Bruijn graphs (which encode overlapping fixed-length subsequences) and tries built from sequences, reverse-deterministic graphs built from multiple sequence alignments, and random graphs (including tunable “d-NFA” graphs) where you control the number of nodes, the edges, the alphabet size, and the branching.
 This gives you a steady supply of both Wheeler and non-Wheeler graphs to test on.

 To make that concrete, here is WGT applied to a real gene: take the human gene STAU2 and its orthologs, build a De Bruijn graph from the aligned sequences, recognize it as a Wheeler graph, and draw it.